developmentseed/scoreboard/README.md

 Make your user an admin by running:

 ```
-./api/bin/scoreboard create-admin-user --username {your osm username}
+./api/bin/scoreboard create-admin-user --osm-id {your osm id} --username {your osm username}
 ```

 If you were already logged in, log out and log back in, then you'll see an "admin" link in the menu in the top right.
+Find your OSM ID at the [OSM User Name database](http://whosthat.osmz.ru/).

 ## Serve